A relativistic treatment of accretion disk torques on extreme mass ratio inspirals around spinning black holes: Introduction

 Several studies have assessed the potential for EMRIs to probe disk-SCO interactions~\cite{Yunes:2011ws,Kocsis_2011,Sberna:2022qbn,Speri_2023,Copparoni_2025,duque2025constrainingaccretionphysicsgravitational,Derdzinski:2018qzv,Derdzinski:2020wlw}; however, except for~\cite{Hirata_2011,Hirata_2011_II}, all of these studies have used the disk-satellite formula derived in the proto-planetary literature to model the disk-SCO interaction.
 In addition, the relativistic model introduced in~\cite{Hirata_2011,Hirata_2011_II} (and studied more recently in~\cite{future-work-in-prep-Duque}) is a purely numerical approach that relies on the integration of the Teukolsky equation.
 In an effort to build simple relativistic models of disk-SCO interaction close to a SMBH, we introduced an analytical model in~\cite{HegadeKR:2025dur} (Paper I, hereafter), using tools from self-force and Hamiltonian perturbation theory.
-The methods introduced in Paper I model the interaction between the disk and the SCO as a three-body problem, where a disk particle close to the orbit of the SCO exchanges energy and angular momentum with the SCO at Lindblad resonances.
+The methods introduced in Paper I model the interaction between the disk and the SCO as a three-body problem, where a disk particle close to the orbit of the SCO exchanges energy and angular momentum with the SCO at Lindblad resonances\footnote{ Lindblad resonances occur when the epicylic frequency of the SCO orbit is an integer multiple of the forcing frequency of the density waves raised in the accretion disk.
+Such resonances are the dominant source of angular and momentum exchange in disk-SCO interactions, see~\cite{Binney-Tremaine-Book,GT-disc-satellite-interaction} for a detailed discussion.}.
 Such simplified methods were used to study Newtonian proto-planetary disks in the past~\cite{GT-disc-satellite-interaction,GT-Uranus-Ring,Ogilvie_2007,Ward-1986,Ward-1997}, and our approach extended these methods to a Schwarzschild (non-rotating black hole) background setting.

 Although our analytical model ignores the microscopic properties of the disk, it can capture the properties of the gravitational interaction between the disk and the SCO.
 Indeed, we identified two important relativistic effects in disk-SCO interactions around non-spinning SMBHs that are not present in Newtonian gravity: \begin{itemize} \item[i)] A change in the distribution of the inner and outer Lindblad resonances close to the orbit of the SCO due to strong relativistic effects. \item [ii)] A potential reversal in the direction of the torque on the SCO due to the disk if the density gradients are not too large. \end{itemize} These effects have been confirmed by an independent work~\cite{future-work-in-prep-Duque} that follows the approach of~\cite{Hirata_2011,Hirata_2011_II}.